Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™¶

 Versioned name field.
 For example, the

 opset1` <doxid-openvino_docs_ops_opset1>` refers to `ReLU-1 <doxid-openvino_docs_ops_activation__re_l_u_1>` as the versioned name.
 Meanwhile, ``ReLU in

 ReLU-1 and both

-ReLU operations are the same operation and it has a single description.
-So
+ReLU operations are the same operation and it has a single description, which means that

 opset2 share the same operation

-To differentiate versions of the same operation type, like
+To differentiate versions of the same operation type such as

--N is used in a versioned name of the operation.
+-N suffix is used in a versioned name of the operation.
+The

 opsetN where this version of the operation is introduced.
-It is not guaranteed that new operations will be named according to that rule, the naming convention might be changed, but not for old operations which are frozen completely.
+There is no guarantee that new operations will be named according to that rule.
+The naming convention might be changed, but not for old operations which are frozen completely.